 Yes, the Marwari horse is a gaited breed, allowing for smooth gaits for their riders.

 While there is not much known about the Marwari breed due to them being mostly in India, they are fascinating.
-From their curved ears, easy temperament, and ability to be low maintenance due to being a desert horse, they are a rare horse worth bringing back from almost extinction.
+From their curved ears to easy temperament and ability to be low maintenance due to being a desert horse, they are a rare horse worth bringing back from almost extinction.